 Huntsville is a very small city located in the state of Arkansas.
-With a population of 2,378 people and four constituent neighborhoods, Huntsville is the 119th largest community in Arkansas.
+With a population of 2,456 people and four constituent neighborhoods, Huntsville is the 119th largest community in Arkansas.

-The citizens of Huntsville have a very low rate of college education: just 8.69% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The citizens of Huntsville have a very low rate of college education: just 8.64% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

+Huntsville is a very ethnically-diverse city.
 The people who call Huntsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Huntsville residents report their race to be White, followed by Asian.
+The greatest number of Huntsville residents report their race to be White, followed by Native Hawaiian.
 Huntsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.61% of the city’s residents.
-Important ancestries of people in Huntsville include English, German, Dutch, and Dutch West Indian.
+People of Hispanic or Latino origin account for 18.60% of the city’s residents.
+Important ancestries of people in Huntsville include Irish, German, English, Dutch, and Scots-Irish.